Nap to be at your best mentally

 HPRC recently asked Department of Defense sleep experts about napping, and they emphasized that the “ideal” nap length to make up for lost night sleep is the longest one you can get!
 Not only is it impractical to time your nap duration to complete one or more "sleep cycles" (or to avoid a specific “sleep stage” by setting a time limit for your nap), but there is no physiological reason even to try because cycling through various stages of sleep in a predictable way happens only under idealized laboratory conditions.

 During operations, Warfighters are generally sleep-deprived and will go into deep sleep soon after starting to nap.
-The so-called "sleep inertia" problem (temporarily impaired performance upon awakening) isn't the problem it's trumped up to be (see HPRC’s article on this).
+The so-called "sleep inertia" problem (temporarily impaired performance upon awakening) isn't the problem it's trumped up to be.
 Sleep inertia lasts only a few minutes and dissipates rapidly; the long-term benefits of sleep generally far outweigh the temporary risk of an error due to “sleep inertia.”

 Here are some sleep/nap guidelines suggested by DoD experts:

 - It is impossible to get too much sleep.
 (Seeming to need more sleep than normal is probably a symptom of another problem, such as depression.)
 The general rule of thumb is seven to eight hours of sleep every 24 hours.